Mahayu/MMConfig/README.md

 Indivdial config for some chinese fonts and more other language. ( simsun , simhei , msyh .. etc )

-Exclusion for Touhou series , ConEmu and more.
+Exclusion for ConEmu and more.

 ## How to use